Purchase

 Itasca County Soil & Water Conservation District

-With scent/fear-based browse repellants such as Plantskydd becoming the "new wave" in animal browse repellants, Mike Oja and I set out last fall to see if the large move from bud caps to Plantskydd is the right move.
+With scent/fear-based browse repellants such as Plantskydd becoming the “new wave” in animal browse repellants, Mike Oja and I set out last fall to see if the large move from bud caps to Plantskydd is the right move.
 We decided to try a small study on one small tree planting.
 Keep in mind that this was only one trial in one location of Itasca County.
-The location was a 5 acre upland area near Smith Lakes with a very high concentration of deer. pine seedling
+The location was a 5 acre upland area near Smith Lakes with a very high concentration of deer.

 The location has had a history of browse even when trees have been protected with bud caps.
 The trial was comprised of 260 two year old White Pine split into two blocks.
 Block #1 consisted of 130 White Pine that were bud capped in the fall of 2007.
 Block #2 consisted of 130 White Pine that were treated with one application of Plantskydd at the same time in fall of 2007.
 Any previous browse on the trees was taken into account.